Skip to content

 print(results)

-- Determine the Cebule atom order for a given molecule specified as a SMILES string or a list of atomic symbols
+• Determine the Cebule atom order for a given molecule specified as a SMILES string, a list of atomic symbols, or a polymer chain

-- SMILES representation of the molecule, ORsymbols: list[str]
+• smiles: str - SMILES representation of the molecule, OR

-- Output: List of element symbols in the order they appear across Cebule task outputs (which is sorting atoms by atomic number in ascending order)
+• Without geometry: List of element symbols in the order they appear across Cebule task outputs

 Example with SMILES: